tx4x/fs/README.md

 ## file(path, [criteria])
 asynchronous: **fileAsync(path, [criteria])**

 Ensures that file exists and meets given criteria.
 If any criterium is not met it will be after this call.
+If any parent directory in `path` doesn't exist it will be created (like `mkdir -p`).

-**parameters:**
+**arguments:**
 `path` path to file to examine.
 `criteria` (optional) criteria to be met by the file.
 Is an `Object` with possible fields:
 * `content` sets file content.
 Can be `String`, `Buffer`, `Object` or `Array`.
 If `Object` or `Array` given to this parameter data will be written as JSON.